stardot/ReptonMaps/README.txt

 You will also need to provide a suitable Repton.uef file containing the files for the Acorn Electron version of Repton.
 This is not provided in this package.
+It is recommended that you save modified levels to a new UEF file and keep the original as a backup.

 Copyright and License Information